hanskellner/Fusion360ForceEffectImport/README.md

 ## Usage

-Now run ForceEffect or ForceEffect Motion and open one of the drawings or create your own.
+From Autodesk ForceEffect or ForceEffect Motion open one of the sample drawings or create your own.
 Select the share button from the toolbar and e-mail the drawing to yourself.
 Once you get the e-mail, save the attached file (FEFile###.afe) locally.
 This is what you will be importing.

+Or run the on-line versions located at [](https://forceeffect.autodesk.com/) and publish your drawing to your A360 account.
+Once published, access your A360 account, find the file and download it locally.

-- <i>You may also find the Walker file in the samples folder.<i>
+- <i>Note, you may also find a Walker sample file in the samples folder.
+One in binary format and the other in text.
+Either will work for testing.<i>

-Start Fusion 360 and from the file menu, select Scripts, then run ForceEffectImport.
+Start Autodesk Fusion 360 and from the file menu, select Scripts and Add-Ins then run ForceEffectImport.
 When prompted for a file, select your AFE file.

 In the next dialog you are given a few options that effect the creation of the model.